LCmry/lcportfolio/about.markdown

 ---
 layout: about
 title: "About"
-skills:
-  - Project Management & Coordination
-  - Change Management
-  - Operations & Process Improvement
-  - Stakeholder Communication
-  - Onboarding & Team Enablement
-  - Customer-Centered Quality Practices
 ---

-I’m a project manager and consultant with a background in engineering management, anthropology, and computer science.
+I’m a project manager and consultant with a background in software engineering management, accounting, anthropology, and computer science.
 I help teams navigate complexity by creating clear systems, communication structures, and actionable plans.

 My experience includes: